nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 ## Azure Site Recovery
 - Site Recovery replicates workloads running on physical and virtual machines (VMs) from a primary site to a secondary location.
 When an outage occurs at your primary site, you fail over to secondary location

-## VM images
-- Image definition contains meta data and version info
-- Two types specialized VM images and Generic Images.
-- Specialized VM images contain all computer names and admin user info.
-- Generic VM images do not contain those.
-After it creates original VM will not be usable.
-- Gen1 and Gen 2 images.
-Gen1 VM cannot create Gen2 images
-- Once you generalize a VM in Azure, you cannot restart it because the VM is permanently marked as a generalized image.

 ## Proximity Groups
 - Separate azure resource proximity group and new vms to the proximity group